Salonikhushi/Todo-app/todo-app/README.md

 **Running the Server**

-1.Move to backend folder: cd backend
+1. Move to backend folder: cd backend

-2.Start the backend server with the following command: npm start dev
+2. Start the backend server with the following command: npm start dev

-3.The server will start on http://localhost:5000.
+3. The server will start on http://localhost:5000.

 **API Endpoints**